scottgal/mostlylucid.dse/docs/EXECUTION_ARCHITECTURE.md

-# Code Evolver - Execution Architecture Summary
+# mostlylucid DiSE - Execution Architecture Summary

 ## Overview
-The Code Evolver system has a **synchronous, sequential execution model** with **limited parallelism** in specific areas.
+The mostlylucid DiSE system has a **synchronous, sequential execution model** with **limited parallelism** in specific areas.
 It's designed as an interactive CLI system that generates, executes, and optimizes code through an overseer-driven workflow decomposition approach.

 ---